Due Diligence Guidelines –

 2.2.6 The Stock Exchange has provided guidance as to its expected disclosure requirements for the AP-Vetting to be substantially complete which is contained in Table A of (“GL56-13”).
-The sponsor should review the draft AP-Vetting against Table A to ensure that all matters set out in Table A have been adequately addressed in the AP-Vetting, unless there are matters which are not applicable to the listing application (eg. not relevant to the listing applicant).
-If there are any aspects of GL56-13 that cannot or do not need to be followed, the sponsor should include in the listing application detailed submissions with detailed reasoning explaining the position.
+The sponsor should review the draft AP-Vetting against Table A to ensure that all matters set out in Table A have been adequately addressed in the AP-Vetting, unless there are matters which are not applicable to the listing application (e.g., not relevant to the listing applicant).
+If there are any aspects of GL56-13 applicable to the listing application that the listing applicant is not able to follow, the sponsor should include in the listing application detailed submissions with detailed reasoning explaining the position.

 2.2.8 The sponsor should ensure that the listing applicant complies with all relevant Listing Rules or, where the listing applicant is unable to comply with any particular rule, the sponsor should ensure that an appropriate waiver has been sought.

 2.2.9 The sponsor should also consider, and include in the AP-Vetting if relevant, the following:

 (a) any matters required to address all applicable Guidance Letters and Listing Decisions published by the Stock Exchange relevant to the listing applicant;